-Traps and tricks
+Traps and tricks for the corn earworm

 One way to prevent a corn earworm infestation is to plant a trap crop.
 A trap crop is like a decoy crop that attracts the pest away from your main crop.
 Once the corn earworm has infested your trap crop with its young larvae and eggs, you can use harsh insecticides or burn the trap crop.